Social Distancing And Coronavirus

 (2) What social distancing policy is appropriate for your business?

-Beresford Booth PLLC can advise you on the contours of which business activities are considered essential and permitted under Governor Inslee’s order.
+Beresford Booth can advise you on the contours of which business activities are considered essential and permitted under Governor Inslee’s order.
 Regardless of the extent to which your business activities are considered “approved,” all businesses would be well advised to adopt a written social distancing policy to minimize risk and ensure clear guidance for employees.
 Contact us for further advice and assistance on how to navigate through Governor Inslee’s order.